Saturday, May 16, 2026

 This week I have three books to share with you.

-I read an eARC of Special Target by Jerusha Agen.
-This stand alone Christian suspense thriller releases on March 26th.
+I read an eARC of Crossbones by C.C.
+Warrens.
+This book releases on May 15th.

 Book Beginnings on Friday